 “There are lots of reasons my partner Sally and I don’t want to get married,” says Will.
 “But, mostly, I don’t want to risk an ugly, acrimonious divorce and watch our love fade because we can’t decide who gets the picture of the horse in the dining room.”
 People are afraid of missing out on a lot of marriage benefits, but in all fairness, life without marriage is just as gratifying and exciting if you and your partner share a rock-solid bond.

 In the United States, couples marrying for the first time have an approximately 50% chance of divorce.
 And while a marriage falling apart need not get ugly, divorce proceedings could actually make you and your spouse more antagonistic toward each other.
 So you see, it’s actually hard to come to a conclusion regarding which gender is happier in marriage.
 Although like many other survey reports, The Daily Telegraph, too, states that married men are beating married women in the happiness quotient.

 “When my husband and I decided to divorce, we still liked each other, but had grown apart,” says Annie.
 “And then lawyers got involved and it all became so nasty.
 We barely speak now.
 I wish we’d just stayed friends and never gotten married.”
 To be honest, nobody can promise they will love and trust the same person with the same intensity for the rest of their lives.
 People change, their priorities get modified over time.
 And when you feel the need to step out, marriage won’t offer you an easy escape route.

 6. Marriage narrows our idea of love

 Marriage is often seen as the topmost rung of the romantic love ladder, thereby invalidating all other forms of relationships.
-Also, the things we seek in an ideal marriage – love, security, emotional connection and so on – can be found outside of marriage as well.
-You don’t need a piece of paper, or a priest, to tell you your love is real.
+Also, the things we seek in an ideal marriage – love, security, emotional connection, and so on – can be found outside of marriage as well.
+You don’t need a piece of paper, or a priest, to validate your relationship with your partner.

 So, Is Marriage Worth It Anymore?